-I became quite the hermit after high school graduation, and noticed myself being a terrible internet junkie who spends hours a day on the instant messenger, not that I find many people on there as much as I am.
+I became quite the hermit after high school graduation, and noticed myself being a terrible internet junkie who spends hours online.

 I'm a young fellah, very able bodied, and I know this.
 I want to know more of what's out there.
 I need ideas of how to keep myself moving and build up enough momentum to get out of the small rut.
 You only live once, right?

 Fire up your computer's browser, and a world of shopping, music, games, news, and friends is just a click away.
 Online, we're continually "plugged in" to the virtual world but also oddly disconnected from the "real" life.
 As you describe, too much of the internet can take away from other aspects of life and for some can develop into an issue.
 It sounds like you've already taken the initiative to rein in your Internet habit.
 You'll be happy to know there are several ways to help folks who want to get offline.